iver56/demo-style/README.md

 # Usage

 First, add content images to data/content_images and add style images to data/style_images.
+Label files, made with the [labelme tool](https://github.com/wkentaro/labelme), are optional.

 Note: The following command(s) must be run in the local environment, i.e. not on the style transfer server on Azure.